MShirshekar/LinearAlgebra/README.md

 # LinearAlgebra
-some mini projects for LinearAlgebra course
+some mini projects about LinearAlgebra course